reflectoring/reflectoring.github.io/content/blog/2022/2022-01-25-annotation-processing.md

 ### `@SafeVarargs`

 **Use Case for @SafeVarags** - The varargs functionality allowed the creation of methods with variable arguments.
-Prior to Java 5, the only option to creating methods with optional parameters was to create multiple methods, each with a different number of parameters.
+Prior to Java 5, the only option to create  methods with optional parameters was to create multiple methods, each with a different number of parameters.
 Varargs allowed us to create a single method to handle optional parameters with syntax as below:

 ```
 void printStrings(String... stringList)